docker/docs/docker-cloud/docker-errors-faq.md

 ---

-## Error: Timeout when pulling image from the registry
+## Timeout when pulling image from the registry

 *Timeout when pulling image from the registry*